 Airwindows plugins are one of the better-kept secrets of the VST plugin world.
 The developer Chris Johnson has released hundreds of freeware VST plugins over the years.
-His website is a real goldmine of tremendously useful virtual effects that can easily rival the quality of commercial software.
+His website is an absolute goldmine of tremendously helpful virtual effects that can easily rival the quality of commercial software.
 There’s only one catch, though – the plugins come without a GUI.

 At the moment, there are over fifty (!) dynamic processing plugins that you can download from the Airwindows website.
 These are the ones recommended by our readers: